 Any type of Robot, be it an Attended, Unattended or NonProduction one can be configured in a High-Density environment.

-High-Density Robots can be installed in user-mode.
+High-Density Robots can also be installed in user-mode.
 Community versions install High-Density Robots by default, while running the

 UiPathStudio.msi file requires you to NOT install the Robot Service.

 The High-Density environment has the following advantages: